 So, what causes these types of changes and why do some people experience brain fog during menstruation?
 In this article, we’ll explore the connection between the menstrual cycle and the brain.

 What is Brain Fog?

-Brain fog is a term used to describe cognitive symptoms such as the inability to focus or concentrate, forgetfulness, and the feeling that your mind is sluggish and fuzzy.
+According to the Journal of Neurology, Neurosurgery and Psychology, the term brain fog is used to describe cognitive symptoms such as forgetfulness, the inability to focus or concentrate, and the feeling that your mind is sluggish and fuzzy.
 Lack of sleep, fatigue, poor nutrition, certain drugs or prescription medications, or inflammation in the brain are just a few factors that may lead to symptoms of brain fog.

 Many people report experiencing problems with memory, focus, and attention during their period, but so far there is very little evidence to support an association between these symptoms and the hormones that cause the menstrual cycle.

 We know that hormones play a central role in many functions that impact the central nervous system and brain function, but research on cognitive changes during menstruation have produced conflicting and inconsistent results.
 Here’s what we know about how hormones affect the brain.

 Menstruation is a process in which the uterine lining is shed in response to the interaction of hormones produced by your hypothalamus, pituitary glands, and ovaries.
 This shedding results in menstruation, when blood and tissue exit the body through the vagina.

 Estrogen, progesterone, and luteinizing hormone are just a few of the hormones involved in this cycle.
 These hormones fluctuate during the process of menstruation, which occurs in two phases: the follicular phase and the luteal phase.